jonboulle/nstack-docs/overview.rst

 .. _what_is_nstack:

-What is NStack?
+Why NStack?
 ===============

-Productionise your data-driven code instantly without an engineering team or complex infrastructure.
+Productionise your data-driven code without an engineering team or complex infrastructure.

-Deploy any workload as safe, reusable and reliable modules.
-Integrate seamlessly with your data warehouse, middleware, and external systems.
-Combine and compose into powerful workflows, and unleash the answers your data holds.
+Deploy workloads as safe, reusable, and reliable modules.
+Integrate with your existing data stores and event sources.
+Combine and compose powerful workflows quickly and effortlessly.